chn-dev/chnCrusher/README.md

     cmake . -B build
     cmake --build build

+When using the Visual Studio Compiler under Windows you can use either

+    cmake --build build --config Debug

+or

+    cmake --build build --config Release

+to to build in debug or release mode.

 By default, the plugin will be built in the formats LV2, VST3, AU and as a standalone application. chnCrusher uses JUCE as a submodule, so the third command above will clone [JUCE v7.0.5](https://github.com/juce-framework/JUCE/tree/69795dc8e589a9eb5df251b6dd994859bf7b3fab) under the subdirectory "JUCE".

 The guts of the plugin's work is done in PluginProcessor::processBlock().